Taking out the Trash From our Rivers

-The skimmer boats have full-time crews to pick up debris from 15.4 miles of shoreline.
-The boats capture and remove 400 tons or more of floating debris and trash each year, making our rivers cleaner and safer for everyone, including their natural inhabitants—fish, waterfowl, amphibians, and aquatic plants.
+DC Water is dedicated to keeping our local waterways clean and safe.
+We operate two skimmer boats that remove floating debris and trash that finds its way into the Potomac and Anacostia rivers.
+The skimmer boats have full-time crews and pick up trash and debris from over 15 miles of shoreline.
+They remove over 400 tons of floating debris and trash each year, making our rivers cleaner and safer for everyone, including their natural inhabitants—fish, waterfowl, amphibians, and aquatic plants.

 You can help to reduce pollution in our local waterways by following these tips:

 - Don't throw trash and yard waste in neighborhood storm drains or catch basins—deposit them in the appropriate cans.

 - Don't throw trash on city streets or in alleys.

 - Report clogged storm drains or catch basins by calling the DC Water Emergency Line at 202-612-3400.